atarazana/gramola-operator/part-2-1.md

 ![Other Category](./images/olm-gramola-operator.png)

-Make sure all this is selected:
+Make sure all this is selected, then click on `Install`:

 * Installation Mode: `A specific namespace in the cluster`
 * Installed Namespace: `gramola-operator-system`